Small But Mighty: Porirua's Petite Spots That Punch Above Their Weight

 Photos by: Anna Briggs

 Whether it's Pacific flavours reimagined on the edge of an industrial estate, decadent shortbread baked in a garage, or sweet treats served from a bite-sized slice of a mall, Porirua's small spaces prove that the best things often come in the most petite of packages.
-In a town where community is king, regulars are whānau, and authenticity beats pretension every day of the week, these adored operators prove that you don't need a big, fancy footprint to make your mark.
+In a city where community is king, regulars are whānau, and authenticity beats pretension every day of the week, these adored operators prove that you don't need a big, fancy footprint to make your mark.

 Pepe’s Café